Teodor-Iancu/NFTickets/README.md

-## About "StakeBorg NFT-Tickets" dApp
+## About StakeBorg NFT-Tickets

-***The StakeBorg NFT-Tickets dApp*** is a fictitious Web3 NFT-Ticketing system, build on top of the last Web3 Technologies to demonstrate that tickets in the form of NFTs can have important advantages compared to traditional tickets that aims for Proof of Concept purposes only.
+***The StakeBorg NFT-Tickets *** dApp, is a fictitious Web3 NFT-Ticketing system, build on top of the last Web3 Technologies to demonstrate that tickets in the form of NFTs can have important advantages compared to traditional tickets and aims for Proof of Concept purposes only.

 [Demo Video](https://drive.google.com/file/d/1LdpGBPF5pra2Uob1Bhz925vhoACAeYjj/edit)